fiboa/specification/README.md

 ## Key Features

-The center of fiboa is a specification for representing field boundary data in GeoJSON & GeoParquet in a standard way, with several optional extensions that specify additional attributes.
+The center of fiboa is the specification for representing field boundary data in GeoJSON & GeoParquet in a standard way, with several optional extensions that specify additional attributes.
 The core data schema of fiboa is quite simple: it’s a set of definitions for attribute names and values.
 The number of attributes in the core is quite small by design.
 The idea is that most of the ‘interesting’ data about the field will be located in extensions.

-The specification consists of three parts:
+The specification in this repository consists of three parts:

 - [Core Specification](core/README.md)
   (file format agnostic definition for data and metadata)